kneeble/staticwebsiteazure/content/posts/about-me.md

 ## Introduction

 Hello!
-My name is Kaleb Neeble and I a student technology enthusiast.
-This is my personal website where I share insights on technology topics and my journey in the field of cyberseucrity.
+My name is Kaleb Neeble and I am a student technology enthusiast.
+This is my personal website where I share insights on technology topics and my journey in the field of computer technology.

 I have a strong background in programming, and I love working on projects that involve customization and finance.
 On this website, you can expect posts on different subjects pertaining to technology and different projects that I am working on.